Experience growth beyond the classroom

 At John Carroll, students have every opportunity to become confident, well-rounded leaders.
 Whether it’s developing a talent or being of service to others, students can experience growth beyond the classroom as they participate in an array of activities and clubs.

 Have questions regarding clubs and student activities?
 Would you like to start a new club?
-Contact our Director of Student Activities:
+Contact our Director of Operations and Programming:

 Extracurricular offerings